 A Theorem: Remembered is a sculptural, site-specific string and light installation by Jacob M Fisher an American installation artist living in New York City.
-The work has been commissioned for this year's Lightscape 2021 at Brooklyn Botanical Garden.
+The work has been commissioned for this year's Lightscape 2021 at Brooklyn Botanic Garden.

 Jacob M Fisher (b.1992) is an American installation artist, primarily working with string & light.
 Fisher lives and works in New York City.
 He earned his BA in studio art from Bard College in Annandale-on-Hudson, New York.
 His large-scale, site-specific installations have been exhibited nationally at institutions such as The Cornell Museum of Art & American Culture (Delray Beach, FL), and The Moxi Museum of Exploration + Innovation (Santa Barbara, CA).
 He has a forthcoming solo exhibition at Five Myles Gallery (Brooklyn, NY) and has previously exhibited at Nonfinito Gallery (New York, NY), On Canal (New York, NY), Portion.io (New York, NY), and Lightbox (New York, NY).
 Fisher’s past commissions include: Disney Freeform, Hilton, Tidal, TRESemmé, Thomson Reuters, Rosé Mansion, and Showfields.